PoonLab/sup/README.md

     - Conclusions
         - [ ] For phylogenies in general (lean heavily on David's work)
         - [x] For Covid data
+		- [ ] Other uses: instead of a canonical representation, the probability sequence could be calculated based on the estimated population frequency of alleles at polymorphism sites.

 ### Nice-to-Haves